v1vyheartz/v1vyheartz/README.md

 - be a weirdo (u know the type)
 - pls don't be so dry.. ok? 🥹
 - please don't get me for RP I only do it with my friend's and it's so rare
-- I HATEEE M PREG LUKA.
+- I HATEEE M PREG LUKA OR MALEWIFE LUKA.
 PLS DNI.

 ## DO :
 - int if chill